 Get started

-1. Ease of use.
+1. Ease of use

 Learning tools need to be easy to use to be successful with users and maintain a high level of engagement.
 If special training is required to master the learning tool, you are offered a bad solution.

-2. Ability to integrate with other HR systems.
+2. Ability to integrate with other HR systems

-3. Open and flexible platform.
+3. Open and flexible platform

 The volume of educational content, tools, and solutions has exploded in recent years.
 Choose an open ecosystem that allows organizations to leverage valuable content from Massive Open Online Course (MOOC) providers, for example, and take advantage of the latest innovations.

-5. Comprehensive advanced functionality and next-generation tools.
+5. Comprehensive advanced functionality and next-generation tools

-6. Flexible implementation.
+6. Flexible implementation

 Choose a solution that offers flexible deployment and customization options to meet your current and future business needs.
-For example, a cloud-based software solution will allow you to first solve the most pressing problems and, if necessary, expand the scale of implementation.
+For example, a cloud-based software solution allows you to first solve the most pressing problems and, if necessary, expand the scale of implementation.
 As a result, your company will benefit from continuous innovation at low maintenance costs.

 icon mail icon mail